pyamin1878/Airline_DS_Project/README.md

 - The last few columns mention flight status as well as weather conditions

 There was also a substantial portion of the dataset that contained null values.

+We provide two cleaned datasets in the [Final Data](https://github.com/pyamin1878/Airline_DS_Project/tree/main/Final_Data) directory if you want to use that as a starting point.
 ## Data Preparation
 In order to prepare the data for analysis and visualization for business recommendations, alot of cleaning and manipulation was required.
 Creating a subset of the data into relevant columns was the first step.
 We also had the issue of null values which were replaced with zeros, measures of central tendency such as **mean**, **median**, and **mode**, as well as filling values with 'unknown' and 'N/A' that could not be filled with numerical values like floats and integers.
 Lastly we used a pandas method [.groupby()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html) to aggregate and transform the data.
 ## Analysis and Results/Recommendations